JunshengFu/camera-pose-estimation/README.md

 # **Camera Pose Estimation**
 Given a map contians street-view image and lidar, estimate the 6 DoF camera pose of a query image.

+* **Input of the system**: query image, reference image and lidar point cloud, where reference image and lidar are known in a global coordinate system.

+* **Output of the system**: 6 DoF camera pose of the query image in the global coordinate system.

 Note: _6 DoF camera pose_ mean _3 DoF translation_ and  _3 DoF rotation_ along _x_, _y_, _z_ axis.

 ### One example of query and reference images